Did you Know?

 What if I don’t like the taste of water?

 Like anything, drinking an adequate amount of water for daily needs becomes a habit.
 It takes 21 days to form a habit.
-Please note if you currently consume less than 4 cups a day, start slow and increase gradually so your body can get used to the fluid coming in.
+Please note if you currently consume less than 4 cups a day, start slow and increase gradually so your Healthy Body can get used to the fluid coming in.
 Increase by a cup every week.

 Add natural foods and sweeteners like: